Meteor-Community-Packages/Meteor-CollectionFS/README.md

   }
 });
 ```
-*This is brand new on the testbed, future brings easy image handling shortcuts to imagemagic, maybe som sound/video converting and som integration for uploading to eg. google drive, dropbox etc.*
+*This is brand new on the testbed, future brings easy image handling shortcuts to imagemagic, maybe som sound/video converting and some integration for uploading to eg. google drive, dropbox etc.*

 ###Future:
 * Handlebar helpers? ```{{fileProgress}}```, ```{{fileInQue}}```, ```{{fileAsURL}}```, ```{{fileURL _id}}``` etc.